-Leah Nielsen Mwaisango is a social worker and currently employed by the Institute of Social Work as an Assistant Lecturer (Social Work Department).
-Leah has volunteered with Fahari Yetu Foundation, a non for profit organization with a goal of supporting persons from different marginalized communities in Tanzania.
-Leah has worked with Selian hospital on its department of HIV/AIDS and youth to youth project which was in partnership with German foundation for world population (DWS) as a HIV counselor and core facilitator for Adolescent Sexual and Reproductive health education, the project aim at empowering youths by giving the skills and changing their attitude towards life.
+Leah Nielsen Mwaisango is a social worker and currently employed by the Institute of Social Work as an Assistant Lecturer in the Social Work Department.
+Leah has volunteered with Fahari Yetu Foundation, a non - profit organization with a goal of supporting persons from different marginalized communities in Tanzania.
+Leah has worked with Selian Hospital in its department of HIV/AIDS.
+She has also worked with the Youth to Youth project which was in partnership with the German Foundation for World Population (DWS) as a HIV counselor and core facilitator for Adolescent Sexual and Reproductive health education.
+The project aimed at empowering youths by giving them skills and changing their attitude towards life.

-Leah has also works with International Rescue Committee which is partnering with the Institute of social work and the Department of social Welfare on the Healing Families Project – Parenting skills.
-Also has conducted training with the UN women on a project coordinated by United Nation Women, Tanzania Gender Networking Program, Legal and Human Rights Center and ULINGO; whereby she facilitated training to Election Aspirants: Women, Youths and Persons with disabilities.
+Leah has also worked with the International Rescue Committee which partners with the Institute of Social Work and the Department of Social Welfare on the Healing Families Project – Parenting skills.
+Also she has conducted training with the UN women on the project coordinated by the United Nation Women, Tanzania Gender Networking Program, Legal and Human Rights Center and ULINGO; whereby she facilitated training to Election Aspirants: Women, Youths and Persons with disabilities.
 She participated to The 5th IREN East Africa Thought Leaders Forum on the Theme: Africa’s Elusive asset – The Mind as the ultimate capital.
-Leah also volunteers and works with Tanzania Gender Networking Program (TGNP) as a consultant/trainer in different projects
+Leah also volunteers and worked with Tanzania Gender Networking Program (TGNP) as a consultant/trainer in different projects